jchavarri/bs-playground-bundler/README.md

 ![](https://github.com/jchavarri/bs-playground-bundler/workflows/bsembed%20pipeline/badge.svg)

-Create playground-embeddable files from BuckleScript-compiled libraries.
+Create browser playground embeddable files from BuckleScript compilation cmi/cmj artifacts.

 It includes one binary `bsembed` that can be called with `npx bsembed` or `yarn run bsembed`.